AdobeDocs/experience-manager-core-components.en/help/components/quick-search.md

 |[v2](/help/components/v2/quick-search.md)|-|Compatible|Compatible|Compatible|
 |[v1](/help/components/v1/quick-search.md)|Compatible with<br>[release 2.17.4](/help/versions.md) and prior|Compatible|-|Compatible|

-*The Semantic Search toggle is only available with AEM as a Cloud Service
+*The Semantic Search toggle is only available with AEM as a Cloud Service.

 For more information about Core Component versions and releases, see the document [Core Components Versions](/help/versions.md).